It doesn’t get any bigger than Hull FC’s greatest ever player Johnny Whiteley.

 “But when I became coach the same scenario applied, the board would pick a team, they’d have a meeting and they’d then contradict it.
 They had already had a board meeting before I even came in.
 We’d sit there and say right who’s for fullback, and there was no agreement.
 It didn’t materialise and I had a bust up with the chairman.

 “I was picked to coach Great Britain again at the 1970 World Cup four months later, I knew I would be without having an ego, but unfortunately I then fell afoul of the Great Britain committee.
-If we contested I think I would win the argument, but their say was final.
+If we contested I think I would have won the argument, but their say was final.

 “I wanted to prove I was the best, and to think success will come from my efforts.
 I was in a professional game and I am at the top of my profession.
 I lost money going to Australia and the Australians said at the time I was the best in the world.
 I was getting disillusioned, I thought I’ve gone all this way as a professional athlete, I’ve played the game all my life, I’ve given everything and I’ve got nothing to show for it.